 Midge (primarily a black Zebra midge, but you can have red and yellow; I have netted fish in South Dakota, Wyoming, North Carolina, and Pennsylvania on a Zebra midge)

 The sizes and colors of these are my personal preferences.
-Somedays, I have better luck with flies that are brighter colors and some days they like eating traditional colors of what that bug looks like in their environment.
+Some days, I have better luck with brightly colored flies and other days they seem to like the traditional colors of what that bug looks like in their environment.

-The study of bugs is entomology and it is strongly encouraged that anglers learn about the bugs and their evolutionary stages to better understand trout’s dining plan.
+It is strongly encouraged that anglers dig into entomology, the study of insects, to better understand how trout feed.
 Trout eat 90% of bugs under the surface of the water and as a rule, these bugs are small.

 I find it tough to tie the line onto some of the smaller sizes recommended, so I tend to buy slightly larger.
 In addition, a larger nymph will be a little heavier, which helps “get your fly down” into the water.
 Remember, presentation is everything.
 The dry flies tend to be slightly larger and have “indicator” colors tied in so I can see them as they drift down.
 These can also help an angler recognize if their fly is moving through the water too fast.